hxdsgnr/site/work.md

 <p>On Wix, I made a site dedicated to design thinking projects.
 I wanted to put more emphasis on the process than the outcome.
 </p>

 <p>Most of the projects are projects developed at college, and there are others that I’ve done in my free time.
 For example, on Instagram, I’m working on a new idea that emerged from a piece of advice from Michael Bierut.
 He wrote in one of his books that doing a lot of posters is a way to do great design work, so I came out with a funny idea to do that.
 I’m re-designing music album covers by re-interpreting stories behind songs.
-I hope I have enough time to continue this project when I start the next semester at college.
 </p>